MicrosoftDocs/windows-itpro-docs/windows/privacy/configure-windows-diagnostic-data-in-your-organization.md

 - Diagnostic data off (Security)
 - Required diagnostic data (Basic)
-- Enhanced (This setting is only available on devices running Windows 10, version 20H2 and earlier and Windows Server 2019 and earlier.)
+- Enhanced (This setting is only available on devices running Windows 10 and Windows Server 2019 and earlier.
+It is not supported on Windows 11 and Windows Server 2022.)
 - Optional diagnostic data (Full)

 Here’s a summary of the types of data that is included with each setting: